 \subsection{Orthogonalization}

 Let us consider the problem of computing the orthogonal polar factor of a matrix $A$.
-We compare the performance of the classical Newton-Schulz with fixed coefficients \eqref{eq:classical_ns} to the CANS method (Algorithm \ref{alg:cans}).
+We compare the performance of the classical Newton-Schulz (\eqref{eq:classical_ns}) to the CANS method (Algorithm \ref{alg:cans}).
 To find the composition of 3-rd order polynomials, we use explicit formulas from Proposition \ref{prop:explicit}, for the 5-th order polynomials -- the Remez algorithm.
 The Figure \ref{fig:random} shows the convergence of these algorithms for a matrix $A \in \mathbb{R}^{1000\times 1000}$ with entries sampled from $\mathcal{N}(0, 1)$.

-We conclude that the iterations with tuned coefficients converge noticeably faster than the classical Newton-Schulz.
+We conclude that the iterations with tuned coefficients converge noticeably faster than the classical Newton-Schulz (matmuls are proportional to time, see Table \ref{table:time_figure}).
 CANS algorithm performs better when the boundaries of the spectrum are determined more accurately.
 Overestimating the smallest singular value results in faster convergence than underestimating it. $\delta$-orthogonalization helps to accelerate the convergence of the algorithm, even if the smallest singular value is not available.